twilio/twilio-go/rest/marketplace/v1/docs/InstalledAddOnsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a DeleteMarketplaceInstalledAddOnParams struct
+Other parameters are passed through a pointer to a DeleteInstalledAddOnParams struct

 Name | Type | Description